Its-Ario/PortLib/readme.md

 ## 🤝 Contributing

 Contributions are welcome!
 PortLib is an open-source project, and we love to receive feedback, bug reports, and pull requests.
-Before you start, please read our (TODO: link to `CONTRIBUTING.md`) contribution guidelines.
+Before you start, please read our [**contribution guidelines**](CONTRIBUTING.md).

 Please visit the [GitHub Issues](https://github.com/Its-Ario/PortLib/issues) to see what you can help with.